Edouard99/Stress_Detection_ECG/README.md

 ## Model and Training

-The training and results analysis of the model can be done using the notebooks <a href="./Pd_calissifer.ipynb">Pd_calissifer.ipynb</a>.
+The training and results analysis (for cross-validation) of the model can be done using the notebooks <a href="./Model.ipynb">Model.ipynb</a>.

 My model is a Full Connected Neural Network.
 Each Full Connected (FC) layer is followed by a Batch Normalization layer, a Dropout(p= 0.5) layer and a LeakyRelu (a=0.2) layer. <br> The size of these layer decreases from 128 &#8594; 64 &#8594; 16 &#8594; 4 &#8594; 1.
 The final FC layer is followed by a Sigmoid function in order to obtain an output &#8712; [0;1].